ArnaudBarre/tsl/README.md

 #### Can I use it without the tsc wrapper?

 Yes, you can run `type-lint --lint-only` directly.
 But if you use rules that request type information for a lot of nodes, this can be very inefficient with you run one after the other.
-As an exmaple, running on my work codebase (~1k TS files), tsc take 17s, `type-lint --lint-only` take 17s, and `type-lint` take 21s.
+As an example, running on my work codebase (~1k TS files), `tsc` take 17s, `type-lint --lint-only` take 17s, and `type-lint` (doing both) take 21s.

 ### Update your CI